 This report provides Transforma Insights’ view on the use of IoT to support Community Heating.
-Community Heating (CH) involves generating heat in a centralised location and then distributing the heat across businesses, residences and industry.
+Community Heating (CH) involves generating heat in a centralised location and then distributing the heat across businesses, residences, and industrial facilities.
 Community heating is most common in colder countries, particularly the Nordic countries, China, Russia, and some parts of North America.
 Some of the prominent advantages of community heating solutions are energy saving, reduced carbon emissions, and improved load balancing when compared to traditional heating solutions.
-The market for community heating has been backed by several government initiatives and schemes that support its deployment not only because of the environmental benefits it provides in densely populated areas but also as a method for encouraging employment due to the need for considerable infrastructure investment.
+Government initiatives and schemes have supported the expansion of the community heating market, recognising its environmental benefits in densely populated areas and its potential to create jobs due to significant infrastructure investment.

-To improve efficiency, CH systems are increasingly using smart heat meters to measure consumption, detect faults remotely, support load balancing, and help to reduce carbon emissions.
+To improve efficiency, CH systems are increasingly using smart heat meters to measure consumption, detect faults remotely, support load balancing, and reduce carbon emissions.

 The report examines key factors that are influencing the development of the community heating market, including: